 - Receive credits to transfer to their home institution, subject to prior arrangement between the student and their institution

 This Summer Institute has a theme of "Future Leaders in a Global Age" and the Institute offers participants a unique opportunity to live and learn in an international context, choosing modules from a broad range of classes from the fields of business, liberal arts, media, arts and design.
-Classes are chosen from the University's London International Summer Programme.
+Classes are chosen from the University's International Summer School programme.

 - Television in London